nlieurance/User-Manual/about.md

 # About me
-Looking for a quick picture of who I am and how I might fit in with your team?
-Here it is.

 ## Background
 I'm from Kansas City, Missouri.
 I lived there until 2006, when my wife and I moved to Fort Collins, CO.
 We wanted to be close to the mountains for camping, hiking, and fishing.